All The Kitchen Essentials You Need — For Just $310

 - Our pick: Pyrex Prepware 2-Cup Measuring Cup, $7 at Macy’s

 Prep Tools Total: $73

 Utensils are like extensions of the cook’s hands, and we have just a few essentials.

 If I could only have one utensil, it would be tongs.
 You can do almost anything with them — even stir soup, in a pinch!
 And my best tongs are the cheapest.
-Go to a restaurant supply store and don't spend more than $6.
+Don’t spend more than $5.

 Wood spoons are a matter of preference, but I’ve found that I reach for angled spoons like this one most frequently, as it gets into all angles of the pan.